cy6erskunk/q-n-a/docs/Technical_rules.md

 t.78 A hit which is made on a part of the body other than the target (whether directly or as a result of a parry) or which arrives following a fencing fault or after going over the lateral boundary of the piste with both feet, is not counted as a valid hit, but stops the fencing phrase and annuls any subsequent hit. (cf t.79 ).

-Extension of the valid target FIE
+Extension of the valid target

-29

-November 2023

 t.79